Start with one buyer, one site, and one repeat purchasing workflow.

 No hidden autonomy

 Human approval is the default.
-Autonomous purchasing requires explicit delegation, caps, warnings, and connected rails.
+Autonomous purchasing requires explicit delegation, limits, warnings, and connected supplier order paths.

 No vague value story